 Police received information about the racket from a doctor named Santosh Pol, who is originally from Satara.
 Police said that a few days ago, a friend of Pol had met a person who promised to give triple the paid amount in counterfeit currency.
 Pol and his friends asked the suspects for more such notes and decided a place of meeting near a Gurudwara in Dehu Road.
 Pol then contacted Dehu Road police.

-- International fake currency racket busted in UP; five held
+- Counterfeit currency racket busted in Vadodara

 - Six murders in 13 years: Satara’s Dr Death ‘played whistleblower’ in many cases